Guan-Eric/GymPulse/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory in your terminal.
 3. Install dependencies by running `npm install`.
-4. Set up Firebase Firestore and Firebase Storage for data storage.
-5. Update the Firebase configuration in the `firebaseConfig.js` file.
-6. Run the app on a simulator or physical device using Expo Go.
+4. Run the app on a simulator or physical device using Expo Go by running `npx expo start`.

 ## Usage